Terms of Service

 Tax Responsibility Structure:

-- Interest on Overdue Payments: Late fees accrue at 1% per month (or maximum allowed by law if lower) on unpaid amounts not subject to good faith disputes
+Payment Enforcement: Late fees accrue at 1% per month (or maximum allowed by law if lower) on unpaid amounts not subject to good faith disputes.

 Who owns what?